Electronic Health Records May Help Customize Medical Treatments

 But medicine is not yet at home in the world of big data, Krumholz says.

-The early experiences, at Kaiser, Geisinger and elsewhere are helping find the path forward.
+The early experiences, at Kaiser, Geisinger and elsewhere, are helping find the path forward.